 In order to submit a claim to the Employment Tribunal for sexual orientation discrimination the claim must be submitted within three months less one day from the date of the incident complained of.

-If you consider you have been subjected to discrimination, please do not hesitate to contact your nearest Ringrose Law office in Boston, Grantham, Lincoln, Sleaford, Spalding or Newark and ask for a member of the Employment Law team.
+If you consider you have been subjected to discrimination, please do not hesitate to contact your nearest Ringrose Law office.
+We have offices in Boston, Grantham, Lincoln, Sleaford and Newark.
+Ask for a member of the Employment Law team.